tsgates/arch-wiki-markdown/wiki/Namcap.md

     should be put in the license=() array of the PKGBUILD.
 See the Arch Packaging Standards for more information.
-It is very important to fix this error as soon as possible, since not including a license is a copyright violation in many cases.
+It is very important to fix this error as soon as possible, since not including a license is a copyright violation in many cases
--   missing-custom-license-dir (error) The license specified is custom but no license directory was found under /usr/share/licenses/ as specified in the packaging guidelines.
+-   missing-custom-license-dir (error) The license specified is custom but no license directory was found under /usr/share/licenses/ as specified in the packaging guidelines
 -   missing-custom-license-file (error) The license specified is custom but no license file was found in /usr/share/licenses/$pkgname.
--   not-a-common-license (error) The license specified is not custom but it is not present in the common licenses package shipped in the Arch Linux distribution.
+-   not-a-common-license (error) The license specified is not custom but it is not present in the common licenses package shipped in the Arch Linux distribution

 > Files